flame/libflame/BUILD.md

     Shared library is turned on by default.
 To generate Static library provide additional option -DBUILD_SHARED_LIBS=OFF

-    compile library using following command.
+    Compile library using following command.
 This will generate libflame.a/libflame.so library in the lib directory cmake --build . -j OR make -j

+    Install the library
+        make install

 Linking with AOCL-BLAS
 ------------------------------------